 - Reverchon: Himalaya, 24 cars, 12 rpm

 Himalaya is one of those rides that can be customized as far as artwork, lighting, and overall appearance making some models extremely unique looking.
-Some other rides that are usually customized in a similar fashion are Breakdances, Miamis, and Matterhorns among others.
+Most have a roof structure, while some have been modified to be open air, such as Oscar’s Amusement’s Reverchon model.

-While surfing around, I found this neat little site called May’s Himalaya Fan Website; it’s a great place to find information and check out detailed photos of the older Reverchon Himalayas.
+While surfing around, I found a neat little site called May’s Himalaya Fan Website; it’s a great place to find information and check out detailed photos of the older Reverchon Himalayas.

-Polar Express at 12th Street Amusements in Coney Island, NY.
+This second video is of Polar Express at 12th Street Amusements in Coney Island, NY.
 This is an original Reverchon model, or so I hear.
+It’s also unique in that it travels counterclockwise.

 Back to Ride Reviews